-- 1. If the entity claims to be exempt from state insurance regulation under ERISA, can the entity provide a written certificate or document issued by the U.S. Department of Labor (USDOL), in which the Secretary of Labor explicitly and specifically finds that the entity is exclusively subject to the jurisdiction of USDOL?
-The mere fact that the entity may have filed documents with USDOL does not mean that USDOL approves of this entity.
+- If the entity claims to be exempt from state insurance regulation under ERISA, can the entity provide a written certificate or document issued by the U.S. Department of Labor (USDOL), in which the Secretary of Labor explicitly and specifically finds that the entity is exclusively subject to the jurisdiction of the USDOL?
+The mere fact that the entity may have filed documents with the USDOL does not mean the USDOL approves of this entity.
 It does not establish that the entity is subject to the exclusive jurisdiction of USDOL.
-It does not establish that the entity is exempt from state insurance regulations. - 2.
-Does the entity rely on a North Carolina Secretary of State Certificate of Authority as evidence that it is authorized to do business in North Carolina?
-Such a certificate simply indicates that the entity registered with the Secretary of State.
+It does not establish that the entity is exempt from state insurance regulations. - Does the entity rely on a North Carolina Secretary of State Certificate of Authority as evidence that it is authorized to do business in North Carolina?
+Such a certificate simply indicates that the entity is registered with the Secretary of State.
 It is not evidence that the entity is authorized to conduct insurance business in North Carolina.
-The Department of Insurance is the only state agency that can issue a certificate of authority or license to conduct insurance business in this state. - 3.
-Does the entity offer a health benefit plan that is not fully insured by a licensed company that covers the employees of multiple employers, and does it claim to be exempt from state regulations under ERISA? - 4.
-Does the entity's health plan claim to be pursuant to a collective bargaining agreement and exempt from state regulations under ERISA?
-The use of insurance producers to sell such a plan is an indication that the arrangement may not be the result of bona fide collective bargaining and may be an unauthorized insurer. - 5.
-Does the health plan target small groups with pre-existing conditions that make it difficult to find other coverage? - 6.
-Does the health plan have little or no employee participation requirements? - 7.
-Does the health plan require little or no employer contribution? - 8.
-Is the premium pricing substantially lower than most market rates for comparable benefit packages? - 9.
-Does the health plan offer unusually generous benefits, co-pays, and/or access to out-of-network providers? - 10.
-Does the program reference little or no underwriting guidelines? - 11.
-Are pre-existing conditions covered with no waiting period under the program? - 12.
-Are Third Party Administrators who are not licensed or registered in North Carolina used for claims administration?
+The Department of Insurance is the only state agency that can issue a certificate of authority or license to conduct insurance business in this state. - Does the entity offer a health benefit plan (that is not fully insured by a licensed company) that covers the employees of multiple employers, and does it claim to be exempt from state regulations under ERISA?

+- Does the entity's health plan claim to be pursuant to a collective bargaining agreement and exempt from state regulations under ERISA?
+The use of agents / brokers to sell such a plan is an indication that the arrangement may not be the result of bona fide collective bargaining and may be an unauthorized insurer. - Does the health plan target small groups with pre-existing conditions that make it difficult to find other coverage? - 6 Does the health plan have little or no employee participation requirements? - 7 Does the health plan require little or no employer contribution? - 8 Is premium pricing substantially lower than most market rates for comparable benefit packages? - 9 Does the health plan offer unusually generous benefits, co-pays and/or access to out-of-network providers? - 10 Does the program reference little or no underwriting guidelines? - Are pre-existing conditions covered with no waiting period under the program? - Are Third Party Administrators who are not licensed or registered in North Carolina used for claims administration?

 Affirmative responses to any of the foregoing questions should raise concerns that merit further investigation and analysis prior to marketing such a product.
 The foregoing list is by no means an exhaustive list of questions that should be asked prior to marketing a product offered by an unlicensed entity.

-Those who are at all unsure of an unlicensed arrangement, or do not have a detailed and complete understanding of the arrangement and the applicable law, should ask themselves again if they are willing to assume the risks of being wrong.
-Those who are not willing to assume these risks should represent only licensed insurers.
+If you are at all unsure of an unlicensed arrangement, or do not have a detailed and complete understanding of the arrangement and the applicable law, ask yourself again if you are willing to assume the risks of being wrong.
+If you are not willing to assume these risks, then you should only represent licensed insurers.

-The Consumer Services Division will assist agents with any concerns you may have regarding possible unauthorized insurance products.
-Contact information for Consumer Services is (919) 807-6750 or (800) 546-5664.
-With the help of insurance producers, the Department hopes to eliminate any potential problems citizens may experience with unauthorized insurers.
+The Consumer Services Division of the North Carolina Department of Insurance can be reached at (919) 733-2032 or (855) 408-1212.
+With the help of agents and brokers, the Department hopes to eliminate potential problems citizens may experience with unauthorized insurers.